tara-fenton/pokemon-react/README.md

 ## Here's your mission:

 Build an app that renders the names of the first 151 Pokémon in the pokéapi database on page load.
-When the user clicks a name, the app should render information about that Pokémon, including the name and weight.
+(Maybe this is `http://pokeapi.co/api/v2/pokemon?limit=151`... or something.... 🤔)  When the user clicks a name, the app should render information about that Pokémon, including the name and weight.

 ## Deliverables